Things you need

 Graduate Academic Assistantships

-Each year, the Dean’s Office allocates to EDCP the equivalent of 30 GAA FTE for Graduate Academic Assistants (Total = $47,370).
+Each year, the Dean’s Office allocates funding to EDCP for Graduate Academic Assistants.
 These GAAs include the PhD and Masters Peer Advisers, 4 Laboratory Assistants, and an assistant for seminars.
 This year we appointed 8 GAAs with varying levels of FTE.
 Centres often budget for a few GAA opportunities each year but these sources of funds remain decentralized.

 Graduate Research Assistantships